ExcelFunctions.net Logo

 Where the function arguments are:

-n - The initial power, to which x is to be raised
+n - The first power to which x is to be raised.

 The number of values in the supplied coefficients array defines the number of terms in the power series.
-This is illustrated in the following example.
+This is illustrated in the following examples.

-In the example below, the Excel Seriessum function is used to calculate the power series:
+In the spreadsheet below, the Excel Seriessum function is used to calculate the power series:

 51 + 52 + 53 + 54 + 55